iavinash73/Spendometer/README.md

 ## Features

 - **Dashboard Page**: Add, delete, and edit expenses to track your spending and categorize your expenses for better organization.
 The dashboard provides an overview of your expenses, bills and savings, allowing you to get a snapshot of your financial situation.
+- - **Collaboration Feature**: Enable collaboration between users, allowing them to share and collaborate on expense tracking.
+Users can invite others to join their financial group, share expenses, and view real-time updates.
+This feature promotes financial transparency and facilitates joint expense management, such as shared household expenses or group trips.

 - **Savings Page**: Define financial goals, such as saving for a vacation or a down payment on a house.
 The system helps you calculate the required savings amount based on your goal and desired timeframe.
 Track your progress towards your savings goals and allocate funds from your income accordingly.